telerik/kendo-ui-core/docs/controls/editors/editor/how-to/add-icon-custom-tool.md

 ---
 title: Add Icon or Image to a Custom Tool
 page_title: Add Icon or Image to a Custom Tool | Kendo UI Editor
-description: "Learn how to add icon or plain image to a custom tool in th etoolbar"
+description: "Learn how to add an icon or a plain image to a custom tool in the Kendo UI Editor widget."
 slug: howto_add_add_icon_custom_tool
 ---

 # Add Icon or Image to a Custom Tool

+When you create a custom tool, whether to render an image or an icon in its appearance depends on further CSS stylization.
+To such a visual element, use the automatically generated class name taken from the tool and follow the `k-[ToolName]` pattern.

 The example below demonstrates how to decorate your own custom tools with a background image or a FontAwesome icon.

-When a custom tool is created its appearance depends on further CSS stylization in order to have an image or icon rendered.
-To do so you can use the automatically generated class name taken from the tool's and follows this pattern: `k-[ToolName]`.

 ###### Example